zeliest/master_thesis/README.md

     c) The number of monte carlo simulations.
 Default=1000
     g) Area for which to calculate the impacts.
 Given as the name of a canton, or list of canton, in the main language of the given cantons.
 Default=CH
     y) Year or list of years for which to compute the damage.
 Default=2020,2035,2050
-    s) scenario or list of scenarios.
+    s) Scenario or list of scenarios.
 Default=RCP26, RCP45,RCP85
     b) Branch or list of branches as defined in master_thesis_repo/input_data/exposures/work_intensity.csv in the GIS_data_code column.
 Default=0 (None)
     a) List of adaptation measures.
 0=Non, 1=sun protection, 2=efficient buildings, 3=adapted hours.
 Default=0
     w) Working Hours if a was previously set to 3.
 The working hours must be precised as a list where the total time worked amounts to 8 hours (e.g. 8,12,13,17)